Poison Ivy Rash Expanding: Why It Happens and How to Stop It

 Thin-skinned areas such as the inner wrist, eyelids, and inner arm tend to react earlier.
 Thick-skinned areas like the palms and soles react more slowly, sometimes days later.
 This creates the appearance of a rash spreading over time when, in fact, a single exposure event is simply unfolding at different rates across different skin areas.

-This delayed response is the reason the "spreading" of poison ivy is one of the most persistent myths about the condition.
-New patches over the first three to five days after exposure almost always reflect this staged immune response, not active spread.
+This delayed response is the reason the appearance of "spreading" of poison ivy is one of the most persistent myths about the condition.
+New patches over the first three to five days after exposure almost always reflect this developing immune response, not actual spread.

 Reason 3: Scratching and Secondary Skin Damage